-TOWNSHIP OF WELLINGTON NORTH DATE APRIL, 2022 REV. 1 SUMP PUMP TO STORM SERVICE CONNECTION STD.
-ST 7
+TOWNSHIP OF WELLINGTON NORTH DATE APRIL, 2022 REV. SUMP PUMP TO STORM SERVICE CONNECTION STD.
+S 7

-- 1. BEDDING, EMBEDMENT AND COVER MATERIAL SHALL BE GRANULAR A OR AS SUPPORTED BY GEOTECHNICAL INVESTIGATION. - 2.
-SERVICE TEES SHALL BE FACTORY MANUFACTURED TEES. - 3.
-SERVICE CONNECTIONS SHALL BE AS PER OPSD 1006.010 FOR SEWER SERVICE CONNECTIONS FOR MAIN PIPE SEWER. - 4.
+- BEDDING, EMBEDMENT AND COVER MATERIAL SHALL BE GRANULAR A OR AS SUPPORTED BY GEOTECHNICAL INVESTIGATION. - 2.
+SERVICE TEES SHALL BE FACTORY MANUFACTURED TEES. - SERVICE CONNECTIONS SHALL BE AS PER OPSD 1006.010 FOR SEWER SERVICE CONNECTIONS FOR MAIN PIPE SEWER. - 4.
 WHEN DEEP SERVICES ARE ENCOUNTERED WITH NEAR VERTICAL RISERS EXTENDING OUT OF THE SERVICE TEE, CONTROLLED SETTLEMENT JOINTS TO BE USED AS PER OPSD 1006.010.

-TOWNSHIP OF WELLINGTON NORTH DATE APRIL, 2022 REV. 1 SANITARY SERVICE CONNECTION FOR SEWER MAINS \geq 4.0m DEEP std. s & 3
+TOWNSHIP OF WELLINGTON NORTH DATE APRIL, 2022 REV. 1 SANITARY SERVICE CONNECTION FOR SEWER MAINS ≥ 4.0m DEEP STD.
+S 8 3